 Armed with your buyer personas and buyer’s journey stages, you’ll want to use email marketing, workflow automation, website revisit notifications, and webinars to accelerate your IT sales cycle.

-To plug these gaps in your knowledge and build an IT sales funnel that keeps your firm competitive with how modern humans navigate the buyer's journey, enroll in the free, on-demand inbound certification program.
+Enroll in the free, on-demand inbound certification program to plug these gaps in your knowledge and build an IT sales funnel that keeps your firm competitive with how modern humans navigate the buyer's journey.

 Delight Clients for Greater Retention and Activation as Promoters